canonical/hotsos/defs/README.md

 determine whether or not to run a check.

-Can be defined as single requirement or sets of requirements grouped by a boolean operator used to determine the result of the group.
+Can be defined as single requirement or sets of requirements grouped by a logical operator used to determine the result of the group.
 If multiple groups are used, their results are ANDed together to get the final result for *passes*.